Building or renovating an outdoor deck

-Freestanding decks, also called floating or ground level decks, hug closer to grade than do attached decks.
-This type of outdoors deck can be build alongside the house or anywhere within the yard.
+Freestanding decks also called floating or ground-level decks, hug closer to grade than do attached decks.
+This type of outdoor deck can be built alongside the house or anywhere within the yard.
 In many municipalities, building permits aren’t required for outdoor deck designs less than a certain height above grade (often 30 inches) and not build over a basement or lower story.
 The deck area may not be part of an accessible route to either of these lower areas.
 The deck, though, should adhere to all applicable building codes.

 - Attached or fixed decks

 Attached or fixed decks are more elaborate structures than freestanding decks.
 They rise over a minimum height, require special footings, use guards and handrails, and are attached to the home with a ledger board.
 Due to the complexity of this deck design, most homeowners will hire a contractor or other professional to build an attached deck.